 Meet the team at the Brave Girls Alliance.
 Profiles in alphabetical order.

-Brave Girls Alliance - Executive Directors
+Brave Girls Alliance - Board of Directors

 Inês Almeida is the CEO and Founder of TowardTheStars, a marketplace and movement that provides gifts and resources that inspire and enable girls to be Strong, Smart and Daring.